 The trail had been rerouted around Crag Mountain and onto these roads, but there was still a Blue Blaze Trail that you could climb up to Crag Mountain from a dirt road off South Mountain Road.
 I only knew this because the trail was on my map, and I later asked people parked on the side of the road.

-It was growing late as I began looking for where the trail turned off South Mountain Road.
+It was growing late as I looked for where the trail turned off South Mountain Road.
 I finally arrived where the maps indicated I should leave the road and found a faint unused trail.
-The blaze on the electric pole had been painted over with brown paint indicating the trail had been moved.
+The blaze on the electric pole had been painted over with brown paint, showing the trail had been moved.

 The growing darkness made me anxious to either find the trail and disappear into the forest to find camping or call a taxi to take me to a hotel.
 Since I could not find the trail, I called three taxi companies and got no answers.
 Everything went to voicemail.